andyygit/swg-site/README.md

 > must serve only index page, and redirect all path requests "/\*" to index page
 > in the meantime must allow all api calls to proxy pass them

+## cors

+> in dev mode cors is enabled in index.mjs, and request numbers are doubled (cors get/post requests are preceded by OPTIONS requests)